KevinKGifford/book/learning/week3/lodash-drills.md

 {% solution %}
 // Here we filter based on if the property value of name: field starts with the letter 'J'
-// Since filter returns the data array element that for which the test is true
+// Since filter returns the data array element that for which the test is true we
-// we pluck out the resulting value of the name: field from the returned array element return _.pluck(_.filter(data, function(d) {
+// pluck out the resulting value of the name: field from each returned array element
+// from the _.filter() operation

+return _.pluck(_.filter(data, function(d) {
     return _.startsWith(d.name, 'J')
 }), 'name')